At what age can you begin cooking with kids? Does your little toddler want to help you in the kitchen?

-If you are interested in why cooking is so beneficial and what skills are developed, see the article Why Cooking?
+If you are interested in why cooking is beneficial and what skills are developed, see the article Why Cook with Kids?

-Toddlers may not have the best patience in the kitchen, but, picky eaters may be more likely to try new foods when they helped cook.
+Toddlers may not have the best patience in the kitchen, but picky eaters may be more likely to try new foods when they help cook.
 Also, it’s one little step at a time.
-Start small, prepare for short attentions spans, but persevere.
+Start small, prepare for short attention spans, but persevere.
 With older kids, challenging them to accomplish recipes on their own may surprise you – and themselves – with the results.

 Tools for Pretend Play

-You could start out cooking up some interest by buying little cooking stations for when they are really young.
+You could start cooking up some interest by buying little cooking stations for when they are young.